-A few weeks ago, I had the privilege of attending Meadow Creek’s annual dealer meeting.
-The evening meal is always excellent, but this year was especially fun since I got to hang out on Melvin’s patio and watch the guys cook.
+Every year I have the privilege of attending Meadow Creek’s annual dealer meeting.
+The evening meal they serve the dealers is always excellent, but the 2017 dinner was especially fun since I got to hang out on Melvin’s patio and watch the guys cook.

 The star of the meal was Melvin’s tomahawk steaks, a 2” thick beef steak carved from a rib roast with long rib bones.
 Since we didn’t special order the roast, the bones were trimmed short; a foot-long handle would have made these more impressive, but what really matters is the meat at the end of the bone!

 To make the tomahawk steaks, the first step is to slice a rib roast into steaks, one cut between each bone.
 Then you remove the fatty part of the steak under the bone and carve the bone clean to make the steak more round.

 This is a Select grade rib roast.

 We cooked the tomahawk steaks on two different Meadow Creek cookers.
 First, we seared them over direct heat on a Meadow Creek BBQ42 with optional insulation and flat grate and the charcoal pan raised for grilling.
 Then we transferred the steaks to a Meadow Creek PR42 Pig Roaster to finish cooking them with indirect heat.
 Both cookers were fired with 100% hardwood charcoal briquettes.